ManojG1978/aks-training/README.md

 ## Lab 5: Deploying a simple two tier app to AKS

 1) Navigate to the voting-app-aspdotnet-core folder of the repo.
+This is the canonical two-tier sample from Microsoft and Docker, but built using ASP.NET Core.
+2) Build the Docker Image for the Voting and push it to the ACR\
+`az acr build --registry yourACRName --image vote-app:1.0 .`
-2) Open k8s-deploy-aks.yaml using the built-in code editor of the shell.
+3) Open k8s-deploy-aks.yaml using the built-in code editor of the shell.
 Update the image name with the ACR name in your resource group.
-3) Deploy the application (front end ASP.NET Core, backend Redis)\
+4) Deploy the application (front end ASP.NET Core, backend Redis)\
 `kubectl create -f k8s-deploy-aks.yaml`

-4) Investigate the service and the deployment resources.
+5) Investigate the service and the deployment resources.
 Copy the Public IP of the service and open it on the browser with port 5000.
 Note that it make take a couple of minutes to provision the public IP\
 `kubectl get all`\
 `kubectl get svc`